 Hoi An Ancient Town

-The town is actually quite small, enough for you to wander around the whole places on foot.
+The town is actually quite small, enough for you to wander around the whole place on foot.
 Motorbikes are only allowed on some of the streets, while the center area is opened for pedestrians only.
-Walking along the roads, travelers are exposed to many different kinds of handcrafts, souvenirs, clothing and restaurants.
+Walking along the roads, travelers are exposed to many different kinds of handicrafts, souvenirs, clothing, and restaurants.
 Although many old houses have been converted to modern business, they still prior preserving the ancient look for the place.
 Fortunately, this is the place where you can enjoy both visiting tourist attractions and experience local culture within walking distance.
-You might want to see Japanese Covered Bridge, Chinese Assembly Halls, the museum of history and culture, Guan Yin Temple, Tran family home and chapel.
+You might want to see the Japanese Covered Bridge, Chinese Assembly Halls, the museum of history and culture, Guan Yin Temple, Tran family home, and chapel.
 If you are not so much interested in walking, then cycling around is also a good idea to explore the UNESCO World Heritage town.
-The ancient town also offers cultural experience, such as traditional art performances, water puppet show, Thanh Ha Pottery village, … These kinds of traditional arts have been grown since 1996 and have a long history.
+The ancient town also offers cultural experience, such as traditional art performances, water puppet shows, Thanh Ha Pottery village, … These kinds of traditional arts have been grown since 1996 and have a long history.

 Explore Hoi An Town at Night

 Boat Dock in Hoi An Town

 After a tour around the town, you definitely want to try Hoian Ancient Town’s variety of food choices.
 The town can well-serve you with both street-foods at the cheapest price to the finest dining restaurant, which also serves locals and Western cuisines.
 Don’t forget to try prawn dumplings and "Cao Lau" (Hoi An’s port noodle specialties).
 They also offer cooking classes in English for tourists.
-There are many big lounge bars and balcony dining section at most of the up-market restaurants.
+There are many big lounge bars and balcony dining sections at most of the up-market restaurants.